ahmedesoliman/Sign_Lang_AI/README.md

 - Tell the compiler how the OpenCV library looks.
 This is done by providing a path to the header files (build/include)

 ```
-Add to Library Directories — Tell the linker where it can find the lib files for different modules.
+Add to Library Directories.
 ```

+- Tell the linker where it can find the lib files for different modules.

 ```
 Add Additional Dependencies — List .lib files for different modules.